Wozacosta/classificator/README.md

 # classificator
-naive bayes classifier

-# `bayes-probas` : Bayes classifier for node.js
+Naive Bayes classifier for node.js

-Forked from https://www.npmjs.com/package/bayes, and adds some functionnalities upon it (returning more informations when categorizing, unlearning).

 `bayes` takes a document (piece of text), and tells you what category that document belongs to.

+_Forked from https://www.npmjs.com/package/bayes, and adds some functionnalities upon it (returning more informations when categorizing, unlearning)._

 ## What can I use this for?